F0lak/dm_open_ref/ref/atom/var/overlays.md

 Any negative
 number may be used in place of FLOAT_LAYER (which happens to be -1).
-They all cause the same \"floating\" behavior.
+They all cause the same "floating" behavior.
 However, the overlays are ordered amongst themselves according to their own relative layer values (-2 below -1 and so on).
 This may be useful if you have several classes of overlays that should always appear in a certain order, because you